ctessier/nova-advanced-image-field/README.md

 ## Usage

-`AdvancedImage` extends from `File` so you can use any methods that `File` implements.
-See the documentation [here](https://nova.laravel.com/docs/2.0/resources/fields.html#file-field).
+`AdvancedImage` extends from `Image` so you can use any methods that `Image` implements.
+See the documentation [here](https://nova.laravel.com/docs/3.0/resources/file-fields.html).

 ```php
 <?php